How Does Mercury Retrograde Affect Your Life?

 Have you already come across the phrase “Mercury Retrograde?”
 It’s interesting how many people are easily upset when they come across those words.
-They believe that if the planet Mercury goes into retrograde, it’s a bad thing.
+They believe that if the planet Mercury goes retrograde, it’s a bad thing.
 But is it really?
-What kind of impact can Mercury in Retrograde have on your life?
+What kind of impact can Mercury Retrograde have on your life?

-Getting to Know the Planet Mercury from a Scientific Viewpoint
+Getting to Know the Planet Mercury From a Scientific Viewpoint

 To understand what Mercury Retrograde is all about, you first need to get to know and understand the planet Mercury.

 Mercury is an airless planet in the solar system.
 It has the fastest orbit of all the planets, as far as circling the sun is concerned.
 It’s also the closest to the sun and the smallest of the eight planets in our solar system.

 Mercury’s orbiting of the sun takes place within only 88 days, compared to earth’s orbit, which is about 365 days.

 This means that if you were able to go to Mercury now, you’d immediately notice time seems to be shorter there, compared to the earth time to which you are used to.

 All those facts taken into account, it would appear as if Mercury isn’t such a major planet, scientifically speaking.

 However, in astrology, Mercury has a much different quality.

 You could even say scientifically that the personality of Mercury is the complete opposite of its astrological meaning.